petrarce/WorkScripts/README.md

 nightly_build script - builds images every night for everyday purpose (starts at 11 ocklock)
 - creates new view every day and builds new build in in
-- Script takes configs from NIGHTLY_BUILD_CONFIGS variable and builds them in separate view
+- Script takes configs from NIGHTLY_BUILD_MACHINES variable and builds them in separate view